-- 1. The CFO has primary responsibility to ensure Regional Revenue Funds are properly safeguarded and disbursed. - 2.
+- 1. The CFO has primary responsibility to ensure Regional funds_Revenue Funds_are properly safeguarded and disbursed. - 2.
 The CFO will be responsible for ensuring recipient project cash flow requirements are periodically updated to properly manage the project needs of the recipient. - 3.
-The CFO will manage the requisition process, as outlined in the Standard Project Agreement, for cash flow purposes to facilitate reimbursement to the recipient within 20 days of receiving a completed and approved requisition request.

-4. The CFO will manage the Authority's cash position to ensure availability of funds to meet programmed reimbursement requests.
+The CFO will manage the requisition process, as outlined in the SPA Standard Project Agreement, for cash flow purposes to facilitate reimbursement to the recipient within 20 days of receiving a completed and approved requisition request. - 4.
+The CFO will manage the Authority's cash position to ensure availability of funds to meet programmed reimbursement requests.

-C. Principal, Transportation Planning and Programming.
+C. Program Coordinator Principal, Transportation Planning and Programming.

-- 1. The Principal, Transportation Planning and Programming will be responsible for assigning a Transportation Planner for monitoring projects on behalf of the NVTA so as to ensure compliance with the applicable Standard Project Agreement, NVTA's policies and the Virginia Code. - 2.
-The assigned Transportation Planner is charged with overseeing, managing, reviewing and processing, in consultation with the NVTA's Executive Director and CFO, all payment requisitions submitted by recipients for projects.
+- 1. The Principal, Transportation Planning and Programming's team NVTA's program coordinator will be responsible for assigning a Transportation Planner for monitoring projects on behalf of the NVTA so as to ensure compliance with this Agreement and all statutes required under the Code of the applicable Standard Project Agreement, NVTA's policies and the Virginia Code. - 2.
+The assigned program coordinator Transportation Planner is charged with overseeing, managing, reviewing and processing, in consultation with the NVTA's Executive Director and its CFO, all payment requisitions submitted by recipients for projects.
 He/she will also notify the recipient of the reasons why a payment requisition has been declined. - 3.
-The assigned Transportation Planner will have no independent authority to direct changes or make additions, modifications, or revisions to the Project Scope of Work as set forth in Appendix A to the applicable Standard Project Agreement or to the Project Budget and Cash Flow as set forth in Appendix B to the applicable Standard Project Agreement. - 4.
-In consultation with the Executive Director, Principal, Transportation Planning and Programming and assigned Transportation Planner will conduct periodic reviews to ensure that the project remains in compliance with the agreed upon project scope. - 5.
-The Transportation Planner will ensure that written certification is received for matching project funds and for compliance with VDOT requirements, if the project is to be accepted into the VDOT system for maintenance.
+The assigned Transportation Planner program coordinator will have no independent authority to direct changes or make additions, modifications, or revisions to the Project Scope of Work as set forth in Appendix A to the applicable Standard Project Agreement or to the Project Budget and Cash Flow as set forth in Appendix B to the applicable Standard Project Agreement. - 4.
+In consultation with the Executive Director, Principal, Transportation Planning and Programming's team and assigned Transportation Planner program coordinators will conduct periodic reviews to ensure that the project remains in compliance with the agreed upon project scope.

+5. The Transportation Planner program coordinator will ensure that written certification is received for matching project funds and for compliance with VDOT requirements, if the project is to be accepted into the VDOT system for maintenance.